 Puzzles offer a form of relaxation and escapism that can help reduce stress and anxiety.
 When you’re focused on solving a puzzle, your mind becomes fully immersed in the task at hand, temporarily diverting attention away from worries and stressors.
 This meditative quality can promote a sense of calm and mindfulness, providing much-needed relief from the pressures of daily life.

 For example, individuals like Lisa, a professional who spends 20 minutes each day solving different kinds of puzzles, have noticed an improvement in her ability to concentrate during meetings and remember detailed information.
-The habit of solving puzzles has not only become a leisure activity but has contributed to her cognitive improvement.
+The habit of solving puzzles has not only become a leisure activity but has also contributed to her cognitive improvement.

 Mood Enhancement